Table of Contents

 Peepal – Ficus religiosa Medicinal Uses

 Sacred Peepal is highly esteemed medicinal tree.
-It is found everywhere in India and used by people in treatment of innumerable health conditions.
+It is found everywhere in India and used by people in the treatment of innumerable health conditions.
 The roots, leaves, tender shoots, latex and bark, all are full of medicinal properties.
 The bark and leaves are used as astringent, hemostatic, anti-inflammatory and laxative.

 The paste of the powdered bark is a good absorbent for burn injuries and inflammatory swellings.
 Leaves and tender shoots have laxative properties and are also recommended for wounds and skin diseases.
 The leaves are used to treat constipation.
 Fruits are laxative and digestive.
 The dried fruit pulverized and taken in water cures asthma.
 Seeds are cooling and laxative.
 For neuralgia, inflammations and hemorrhages latex is used.
 Decoction of the bark if taken in honey subdues Vata rakta.